Glossary definitionBrowse the neighboring terms

 Reinforcement Learning from AI Feedback (RLAIF)

-In standard RLHF, human raters compare pairs of model outputs and choose which is better.
-Reinforcement Learning from AI Feedback, or RLAIF, replaces some or all of those human judgments with an AI judge, often a larger model guided by explicit principles like "prefer the more helpful, harmless, and honest response."
-The AI judge evaluates thousands of output pairs at a fraction of the cost and time, generating the preference data needed to train the model.
+Reinforcement Learning from AI Feedback (RLAIF) is a training method that uses a separate AI model to judge and rank outputs, replacing or supplementing the human raters used in traditional reinforcement learning from human feedback (RLHF).
+The AI judge, often a larger model guided by explicit principles like "prefer the more helpful, harmless, and honest response," evaluates thousands of output pairs at a fraction of the cost and time, generating the preference data needed to train the model.
 Anthropic's Constitutional AI is a prominent example: the model critiques its own outputs against a written constitution, and those self-critiques become the training signal.

 Builder example